seffw/headlesscms.org/site/content/pages/about.md

 url: /about/
 layout: page
 content: "This is some countent about HeadlessCMS.
 THis is NEW content.
 This is **BOLD!**\n\n# This is a heading\_\n\nCool"
+published: true
 ---

 # About HeadlessCMS

-HeadlessCMS.org is an overview of the top Content Management tools for JAMstack sites.
+HeadlessCMS.org is an ooooooverview of the top Content Management tools for JAMstack sites.

 'Headless CMS' is also commonly known as 'JAMstack CMS' or 'Decoupled CMS'.